skanaar/nomnoml/README.md

 ## Command Line Interface

-`npx nomnoml` exposes the SVG renderer with a command line interface.
-This mode also supports the `#import: <filename>` directive which allow you to separate complex diagrams into multiple files.
+`npx nomnoml` exposes the SVG renderer with a command-line interface.
+This mode also supports the `#import: <filename>` directive for dividing complex diagrams into multiple files.

 ```
 npx nomnoml input-file.noml